JoshLorDeveloper/flexible-jekyll/_posts/2018-04-00-anomalous-be.markdown

 {:refdef: style="text-align: center;"}
 ![Base screenshot]({{site.baseurl}}/assets/img/Anomalous1.png){:.border-img}
-*Anomalous.be when a round is over and the scores are being showcased* {: refdef}
+*Anomalous.be when a round is over and the scores are being tallied* {: refdef}